raulmur/ORB_SLAM/README.md

 #6.
 The Settings File

-ORB_SLAM reads the camera calibration and setting parameters from a YAML file.
+orb_slam reads the camera calibration and setting parameters from a YAML file.
 We provide an example in `Data/Settings.yaml`, where you will find all parameters and their description.
 We use the camera calibration model of OpenCV.

 Please make sure you write and call your own settings file for your camera (copy the example file and modify the calibration)